Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 ### Playbooks

-A logic app can be triggered when analytic rule generates the alert to automate threat response.
+A logic app can be triggered to automate threat response when an "analytic rule" generates the alert.
-Logic apps with an Azure Sentinel alert trigger can be used as "Playbook".
+All logic apps that includes "Azure Sentinel alert trigger" can be used as "Playbook".
-Microsoft describes the configuration of playbooks in one of the [Sentinel tutorials](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-respond-threats-playbook).
+Microsoft describes the configuration of this playbooks in one of the [Sentinel tutorials](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-respond-threats-playbook).
 As already mentioned, many logic app templates are available from [GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks).

-In addition, there is also a [Logic App connector for Azure Sentinel](https://docs.microsoft.com/en-us/connectors/azuresentinel/) which allows to update or use information information from incidents.
+In addition, there is also a [Logic App connector for Azure Sentinel](https://docs.microsoft.com/en-us/connectors/azuresentinel/) which allows to update or use information from incidents.

 ### WatchList

-Recently, Microsoft introduces [Watchlist](https://docs.microsoft.com/en-us/azure/sentinel/watchlists) as feature to collect data from external sources for correlation in the analytic rules or combined with events in Azure Sentinel.
+Recently, Microsoft introduces [Watchlist](https://docs.microsoft.com/en-us/azure/sentinel/watchlists) as feature to collect data from external sources for correlation in the analytic rules.
 This enables also the possibilities of enrichment by external event or business data.
 One of Microsoft's playbook samples is using WatchList to close an [incident from known IP addresses](https://github.com/Azure/Azure-Sentinel/tree/ed03d35701b6a914c742bf0752f891b1c465c656/Playbooks/Watchlist-CloseIncidentKnownIPs).
 On this general approach, you can also used a playbook to ingest "Trusted IP addresses from Microsoft (backend)" to enrich false-positive events of unfamiliar locations.

 ### Notebooks

-Azure Sentinel allows to use Jupyter notebooks running on Azure Machine Learning (AML) platform and using Azure Sentinel data.
+Azure Sentinel allows to use "Jupyter notebooks" running on "Azure Machine Learning" (AML) platform and using Azure Sentinel data.
 Notebook templates are already included such as an "[Entity Explorer for Account](https://github.com/Azure/Azure-Sentinel-Notebooks/blob/master/Entity%20Explorer%20-%20Account.ipynb)" or "[guided hunting on anomalous Exchange Online Sessions](https://github.com/Azure/Azure-Sentinel-Notebooks/blob/master/Guided%20Investigation%20-%20Anomaly%20Lookup.ipynb)".

-Notebook are very powerful to [hunt for security threats](https://docs.microsoft.com/en-us/azure/sentinel/notebooks) and allows [enhancement of existing Sentinel data by external threat intelligence](https://techcommunity.microsoft.com/t5/azure-sentinel/security-investigation-with-azure-sentinel-and-jupyter-notebooks/ba-p/432921).
+Notebook are very powerful for [hunting of security threats](https://docs.microsoft.com/en-us/azure/sentinel/notebooks) and allows [enhancement of existing "Azure Sentinel data" by external threat intelligence](https://techcommunity.microsoft.com/t5/azure-sentinel/security-investigation-with-azure-sentinel-and-jupyter-notebooks/ba-p/432921).

 ## Considerations and References of "Azure Sentinel"

-- [Azure Sentinel Ninja (Level 400)](https://techcommunity.microsoft.com/t5/azure-sentinel/become-an-azure-sentinel-ninja-the-complete-level-400-training/ba-p/1246310) Training includes a perfect list of resources to start your study on Microsoft's SIEM solution.
+- [Azure Sentinel Ninja (Level 400)](https://techcommunity.microsoft.com/t5/azure-sentinel/become-an-azure-sentinel-ninja-the-complete-level-400-training/ba-p/1246310) Training includes a a great list of resources to start your study on Microsoft's SIEM solution.
 - Consider [Microsoft's Best Practices for Azure Sentinel](https://www.microsoft.com/security/blog/wp-content/uploads/2020/07/Azure-Sentinel-whitepaper.pdf)
     - Best Practices for [designing Azure Sentinel and Azure Security Center workspaces](https://techcommunity.microsoft.com/t5/azure-sentinel/best-practices-for-designing-an-azure-sentinel-or-azure-security/ba-p/832574) is very important!
-Consider to create as few workspaces as possible!
+    - Consider to create as few workspaces as possible!
-- [Azure Sentinel To-Go](https://techcommunity.microsoft.com/t5/azure-sentinel/azure-sentinel-to-go-part1-a-lab-w-prerecorded-data-amp-a-custom/ba-p/1260191?WT.mc_id=twitter-social-thmaure) is a great way to build a lab environment with prerecorded data
+- [Azure Sentinel To-Go](https://techcommunity.microsoft.com/t5/azure-sentinel/azure-sentinel-to-go-part1-a-lab-w-prerecorded-data-amp-a-custom/ba-p/1260191?WT.mc_id=twitter-social-thmaure) is a great way to build a lab environment with prerecorded data.
 - Microsoft is offering many interesting webinars around Azure Sentinel!
 Check out the [upcoming events or the records of the past webinars](https://techcommunity.microsoft.com/t5/microsoft-security-and/security-community-webinars/ba-p/927888).
-    - One of my favourite session is "[Tackling Identity](https://www.youtube.com/watch?v=BcxiY32famg)" because of the high proportion of use cases and live-demos (KQL samples) that shows the advantages and power of Sentinel.
+    - One of my favourite session is "[Tackling Identity](https://www.youtube.com/watch?v=BcxiY32famg)" because of the high proportion of use cases and live-demos (KQL samples) that shows the advantages and technical possibilities of Azure Sentinel.
-- Maarten Goet has written a great blog post why [VSCode becomes essential for threat hunting with Azure Sentinel](https://medium.com/@maarten.goet/visual-studio-code-the-swiss-army-knife-for-threat-hunting-with-azure-sentinel-503e7ef38c96)
+- Maarten Goet has written a great blog post why ["VSCode" becomes essential for threat hunting with Azure Sentinel](https://medium.com/@maarten.goet/visual-studio-code-the-swiss-army-knife-for-threat-hunting-with-azure-sentinel-503e7ef38c96)
-- [Enrichment with Azure AD information](https://techcommunity.microsoft.com/t5/azure-sentinel/enriching-azure-sentinel-with-azure-ad-information/ba-p/1288805) can be important to associate detailed information to Azure Activity or Office 365 logs which is well described in this TechCommunity blog post.
+- [Enrichment with Azure AD information](https://techcommunity.microsoft.com/t5/azure-sentinel/enriching-azure-sentinel-with-azure-ad-information/ba-p/1288805) can be important to associate detailed information to "Azure Activity" or "Office 365" logs which is well described in this TechCommunity blog post.
 - Enrichment of alerts entities with other sources like MCAS or "Defender for Endpoint" is also possible.
-A [template](https://github.com/Sebmolendijk/ARMLogicApps/tree/master/EntitiesEnrichment) and [detailed video](https://www.youtube.com/watch?v=YZr-New3yCI&feature=youtu.be) is available to build entities enrichment by a  playbook.
+A [template](https://github.com/Sebmolendijk/ARMLogicApps/tree/master/EntitiesEnrichment) and [detailed video](https://www.youtube.com/watch?v=YZr-New3yCI&feature=youtu.be) is available to build entity enrichment by a  playbook.
 - Deployment of Azure Sentinel can be automated as part of a [centralized repository and CI/CD pipeline](https://techcommunity.microsoft.com/t5/azure-sentinel/deploying-and-managing-azure-sentinel-ninja-style/ba-p/1858073).
-This is a great approach if you like to have to manage staging or multi-tenant environments.
+This is a great approach if you have the need to manage staging or multi-tenant environments.
+- Azure Lighthouse can be used for a multi-workspace view and therefore [tracking an attack multiple tenants](https://techcommunity.microsoft.com/t5/azure-sentinel/using-azure-lighthouse-and-azure-sentinel-to-investigate-attacks/ba-p/1043899).
+Collection of Azure AD or O365 logs from different tenants is also possible if you [configure a custom data connector](https://techcommunity.microsoft.com/t5/azure-sentinel/o365-amp-aad-multi-tenant-custom-connector-azure-sentinel/ba-p/1848968).
 - Monitoring of the Workspace Health is one the daily operational tasks in Azure Sentinel.
-The workbook for [usage reporting](https://techcommunity.microsoft.com/t5/azure-sentinel/usage-reporting-for-azure-sentinel/ba-p/1267383) is essential to check latency, cost and table analysis (past, current and estimated size of tables) of your Log Analytics / Sentinel instance.
+The workbook for [usage reporting](https://techcommunity.microsoft.com/t5/azure-sentinel/usage-reporting-for-azure-sentinel/ba-p/1267383) is essential to check latency, cost and table analysis (past, current and estimated size of tables) of your Log Analytics workspace / Sentinel instance.
 - Microsoft offers a [workbook to verify the monitoring health](https://docs.microsoft.com/en-us/azure/sentinel/monitor-data-connector-health) in Azure Sentinel.
 It's strongly recommended to use this integrated workbook to check the agent and data connector health but also connectivity and performance within Azure Sentinel.
-- Azure Lighthouse can be used for a multi-workspace view and therefore [tracking an attack multiple tenants](https://techcommunity.microsoft.com/t5/azure-sentinel/using-azure-lighthouse-and-azure-sentinel-to-investigate-attacks/ba-p/1043899).
-Collection of Azure AD or O365 logs from different tenants is also possible if you [configure a custom data connector](https://techcommunity.microsoft.com/t5/azure-sentinel/o365-amp-aad-multi-tenant-custom-connector-azure-sentinel/ba-p/1848968).
 - Comparison between "Azure Sentinel" and "M365 Defender" is one of the most common question.
 [Jan Geisbauer](https://www.linkedin.com/pulse/azure-sentinel-vs-microsoft-defender-jan-geisbauer/?trackingId=V%2B5QLIutQOOT7bHW7QUyVg%3D%3D) and [Sami Lamppu](https://samilamppu.com/2020/11/24/microsoft-365-defender-vs-azure-sentinel-which-one-to-use/) has written very good blog posts to give an general answer to this question.
 - You want to learn KQL?
 Check the [Basic KQL Course from Pluralsight](https://www.pluralsight.com/courses/kusto-query-language-kql-from-scratch) or "[Become a KQL Ninja" (KQL Internals Study Guide) by Huy](https://security-tzu.com/2020/08/07/become-a-kql-ninja/).